Back to All Events

 Despite being forced into exile because of her activism, she leads a global movement for equality through sport, the Girl Power Organisation.

-Khalida will share her incredible story in conversation with Liz Ward, just before the FIFA World Cup England vs Ghana kick-off.
+Khalida will share her incredible story in conversation with Miriam Walker-Khan, just before the FIFA World Cup England vs Ghana kick-off.

 There will also be an opportunity to buy Khalida’s award-winning book, My Beautiful Sisters, sharing the moving stories of Afghan women who dared to play and resist.